overhide/overhide-bitcoin/README.md

 On Windows, the `npm run clean` script assumes *PowerShell* is setup and provisioned: runs with `@powershell`.
 Ensure *PowerShell* is setup or don't use this script.

-Please review the *Configuration* section below as at the very least *ETHERSCAN_KEY* must be configured to run the tests in this package.
+Please review the *Configuration* section below.

 Read the rest of this README for details.